 The margin of sampling error is plus or minus 2.9 percentage points at the 95% confidence level.
 The margin of sampling error takes into account the design effect, which was 1.39.
-The margin of sampling error is higher and varies for results based on sub-samples; it is lower for longitudinal analyses comparing estimates over time.
+The margin of sampling error is higher and varies for results based on sub-samples.
 In our reporting of the findings, percentage points are rounded off to the nearest whole number.
 As a result, percentages in a given table column may total slightly higher or lower than 100%.
 In questions that permit multiple responses, columns may total substantially more than 100%, depending on the number of different responses offered by each respondent.